 My analytics team is focused on leveraging technology, data and analytics to address business questions and challenges.
 We accelerated our research and development efforts around machine learning, and developed a solid methodology along with the technology to enable the deployment of machine learning models into the market, and to ensure these models would provide tangible value.

-Our customers successfully use our machine learning solutions to address business problems such as:
+Our customers successfully use our integrated machine learning systems to address business problems such as:

 - Rank Optimization